-Whilst writing a Will is an essential part of your planning, making sure that your Will is tax efficient is equally as important when considering what you want to happen to your estate after you are gone.
+Whilst writing a Will is an essential part of your lifetime planning, making sure that your Will is tax efficient is equally as important when considering what you want to happen to your estate after you are gone.

-As experienced Will and trust solicitors, we specialise in finding practical, intelligent solutions to help you plan, mitigate or avoid future liabilities of inheritance tax, capital gains tax and income tax.
+As experienced Will and trust solicitors, we specialise in finding practical, intelligent solutions to help you plan, mitigate or avoid future liabilities of Inheritance Tax, capital gains tax and income tax.
 This can help to ensure your loved ones receive the maximum benefit from your estate when you pass away.

 You can also use trusts to pass assets to others, such as your children, and invest in regulated financial and pension products.